★ Investing Strategy Research & Guides ★

 Buffett’s value formula is hard to calculate manually because it emphasizes several divergent criteria.

-Unlike most investors, Buffett emphasizes a cash flow and rate of growth over the share price.
+Unlike most investors, Buffett emphasizes cash flow and growth rate over share price.

-Buffett does not take a lot of risks in his investing.
+Buffett does not take many risks when investing.
 He invests in stable, simple businesses, including insurance, consumer goods, retail, finance, and media.

 Buffett’s methods are not for everybody because of the time it takes to make profits, emphasizing long-term stable profits.
 Too many people are focused on short-term trading to make money, which is much riskier.
 Many people, however, swear by Buffett and his investing wisdom.